 Tomorrow I will be back into my daily routine, but today is about remembering one of the sweetest dogs that has been part of our family.

-Today is my oldest son’s birthday, he is 13 years old.
+Today is my oldest’s 13th birthday.
 Really not sure how that went by so fast.
-I took a walk down memory lane looking at photos of him and his brother as babies.
+I took a walk down memory lane looking at photos of both my kiddos as babies.